Powering the Next Energy-Saving Idea

 Decorate with pale colors on walls, ceilings and floors.
 Soft tones reflect more light, so you can use lower wattage bulbs and delay turning on lights until later in the day.
 Using high-gloss paint can help as well.

-When decorating for the holidays, look for LED strands of lights to save.
+When decorating for the holidays, use LED strands of lights.

 Other Energy Savers